ynusinovich/machine-learning-zoomcamp-dtc-2/README.md

 6. pipenv install --dev (if running notebook or deploying to AWS Elastic Beanstalk)
 7. pipenv shell

-## Run EDA, Data Splitting, and Preliminary Model Training Notebook
+## Run Data Splitting and Preliminary Model Training Notebook
 1. sudo apt install graphviz
 - If you can't install graphviz, you can skip the cell that visualizes the neural network.
+- Run all cells.

+## Run EDA notebook
 - Run all cells.

 ## Run Model Training